-

 Did You Know?

 A Frengle is a cross between a Beagle and a French Bulldog.
-These dogs are lively, energetic, loving, and playful.
+These dogs tend to be lively, energetic, loving, and playful.
 They also tend to be even-tempered, affectionate, and have big, charismatic personalities.

-Although they are not currently recognized by the American Kennel Club, they are recognized by other registries.
-The American Canine Hybrid Club, Designer Dogs Kennel Club, Designer Breed Registry, and more all recognize the Frengle.
+Although they are not currently recognized by the American Kennel Club, they are recognized by other dog organizations and registries.
+The American Canine Hybrid Club, Designer Dogs Kennel Club, International Designer Canine Registry, Designer Breed Registry, and more all recognize the Frengle.

-Potential health concerns to be aware of in the Frengle can include intervertebral disk disease, epilepsy, luxating patella, and hypothyroidism.
+Potential health concerns to be aware of in the Frengle can include invertebral disc disease, epilepsy, luxating patella, hip dysplasia, and hypothyroidism.
 If they take more after their Frenchie parent, they will be a brachycephalic dog that can be prone to breathing problems.
 They are also prone to developing allergies.

-Reputable breeding practices make a big difference.
-Good breeders will screen their dogs to avoid passing issues to puppies, so make sure you ask about the parents and about any tests that have been done.
+Good breeding practices and the health of the parents make a big difference in the health of Frengle puppies.
+Reputable breeders will screen their dogs to avoid passing preventable issues to puppies, so make sure you ask the breeder about the health and genetic history of the parents and about any health tests or clearances that have been done.

 Although a Frengle is intelligent, picks up on things quickly, and does want to please their owner, they can also be a bit stubborn.
 They like to do things on their own terms, which may not always be what you are trying to get them to do.

 A Frengle will have a short coat that sheds moderately year-round.
-Brushing a few times a week is usually sufficient, but daily brushing is ideal and your Frengle will probably love it too.
+Brushing a few times a week is usually sufficient, but daily brushing is ideal, and your Frengle will probably love it, too.
+Bathing is on an as-needed basis.
 In addition to coat care, you will also need to take care of your Frengle’s nails, ears, and teeth.

-Frengles may not be high-energy dogs, but they are energetic and will require a moderate amount of daily exercise.
+Frengles may not be high-energy dogs, but they are energetic when they play and will require a moderate amount of daily exercise.
 Daily walks, playtime, and some time to run are usually enough for this dog, but they will probably be up for more if you are.

 This dog breed is known as a Frengle and is also sometimes called a Frengle Hound or a French Bulldog Beagle.